northeastern-oasis/Workshop-4-Intro-Frontend-Development/src/Step 5 The Essential TODO/README.md

 # Step 5 - The Essential TODO

-We can't call this a true introduction to a new web framework without making the quintessential project: a TODO app!
+We can't call this a true introduction to a new web framework without making the quintessential project: a to-do app!

-In this folder, you will be implementing a simple TODO tracker that has the following features and file structure:
+In this folder, you will be implementing a simple to-do tracker that has the following features and file structure:

 ### Files: